daniel-molina/visualequation/HACKING.md

 > **Properties and remarks**:
 >
 >1.
-To be finite, an equation requires that some of the arguments of some of
+To be finite, an equation requires that some of the parameters of some of
 >   its operators are symbols.
 >1.
-A subeq of an equation is always the whole equation or an argument of some
+A subeq of an equation is always the whole equation or a parameter of some
 >   operator of the equation.
 >1.
 Subequations contain other subequations only **completely**, meaning that,
 >   if subequation S contains subequation T, every element of T is an element
 >   of S. In other words, they do not partially overlap.
 >1.
-An argument of a subequation S cannot be S (nor equal since only finite
+An parameter of a subequation S cannot be S (nor equal since only finite
 >   subequations are considered).
 >1.
-One argument of an operator O cannot be a subequation of other argument of
+One parameter of an operator OP cannot be a subequation of other
->   O.
+>   parameter of OP.
 >1.
 A subequation do not need another subequation to make sense, even if the
 >   concept of subeq SB of a subeq S is defined and in that case SB requires S.
 >1.
 Superequations always are referred to a subequation SB in certain